hvolos/alps/INSTALL-FAM.md

 ## Testing

-Once ALPS is built, unit tests can be run using CTest or Holodeck Mint.

-### CTest

 CTest is the simplest way to run the tests.
 It is best used when one needs to quickly run just the unit tests against a local LFS installation that serves as the development platform.